Functional pencil grasps

 How do we monitor the pencil grip?

 It is absolutely essential to ensure that you are monitoring the pencil grip.
 It is not ok to just give a child a grip and expect it to work.
 You must regularly check whether the grip is being used correctly.
 It is also important to check that it is helping.
-We recommending considering the following points to check if the pencil grip is helping.
+I recommending considering the following points to check if the pencil grip is helping.